 Some science suggests pubic hair is good for your hygiene.
 That science is ignoring something that every human being knows all too well: balls stink.
 They're gross.
 We all love our own, but they aren't pleasant things, and fluffy hair contributes to that problem.
 It can trap sweat and the stuff that makes everything gross.
 No one needs that.

 A simple trim can cut through the problem and leave you fresher and happier.
-More importantly, it makes you less disgusting to members of the opposite sex.
+More importantly, it makes you more appealing to members of the opposite sex.
+Heck, it makes you more appealing to any sex.

 Personal gain - You will just feel better